Boeing hit with new industrial setbacks as 737 MAX crisis deepens

 That schedule - now delayed by months - was contingent on winning regulatory approval early in the fourth quarter.

-Muilenburg said General Electric (GE.N) was making “good progress” addressing problems with its GE9X engine for 777X, and the aircraft was still on track for a first flight in early 2020.
+On Wednesday, Muilenburg said General Electric (GE.N) was making “good progress” addressing problems with its GE9X engine for 777X, and the aircraft was still on track for a first flight in early 2020.
 But Boeing was now targeting early 2021 for the first delivery of the 777X, and sees 3 total 777-program deliveries per month in 2020, verses 3.5 per month in 2019, Muilenburg said.

 With the 777-8 and 777-9, Boeing aims to maintain its grip on the ‘mini-jumbo’ market by leap-frogging rival Airbus’ (AIR.PA) 365-seat A350-1000 and scooping up fresh orders following the demise of the A380 superjumbo.